Elytra15/mastodon-retrogame/README.md

 # Mastodon Retro Game Poster

 This Python script fetches random Game Boy games using the [RAWG API](https://rawg.io/apidocs) and automatically posts the game information and cover image to Mastodon.
 The script can be scheduled to run periodically using `cron`, making it a perfect tool for sharing random retro games on your Mastodon account.
+My account is available at [Elytra15](https://elytra15.com/@retrogame)

 ## Features